-As the glacier advanced southward from its source area in Canada, it picked up rock and soil that was transported southward and subsequently deposited.
+As the glacier advanced southward from its source area in Canada, it picked up rock and soil which was subsequently deposited near the ice margins.
 The general term for such deposits is glacial drift.
-Drift may be subdivided into a number of types, each having characteristics related primarily to the manner in which it was deposited.
+The drift may be subdivided into a number of types, each having characteristics related primarily to the manner in which they were deposited.
 Only the more significant deposits are described here.

-The most characteristic material deposited by glaciers is till.
+The most characteristic material deposited by glacier is till.
 This is made up largely of material that was "plastered" on the ground surface at the base of the ice sheet.
 Because there was no sorting mechanism involved in the deposition of till, it may contain particles ranging in size from single pieces of rock as large as a house to particles of clay so small that they can be studied only under a powerful electron microscope.